Genusbiz/docs/developers/guidelines-and-best-practices/improving-genus-apps-performance.md

-## Improving Mobile Client Performance
+# Improving Genus Apps performance

 When modeling an app or web app, it is sometimes easy to forget that server side modeling also matters when it comes to end user performance.